FuelLabs/sway-standards/docs/src/src-16-typed-structured-data.md

 //    └─────────────── 20 bytes ───────────────┘
 ```

 Note on EIP712 Domain Separator `salt`; Within EIP712 the field `salt` is an optional field to be used at the discretion of the protocol designer.
-Within SRC16 the EIP712Domain does not use the `salt` field.
+Within SRC16 the `EIP712Domain` does not use the `salt` field.
 The other fields in `EIP712Domain` are mandatory within SRC16.

 ## Security Considerations

 ### Replay Attacks

-Implementers must ensure signatures cannot be replayed across:
+Implementations must ensure signatures cannot be replayed across:

 Different chains (prevented by chain_id)
 Different protocols (prevented by domain separator)